nickpupp0/LogPoisoner/README.md

 # Web-LogPoison
-Python script to help automate performing log file poisoning from various sources (web, ssh, mail logs, etc.)
+Python script to help automate performing log file poisoning from web logs.

 # How to Use
 Once you are able to view logs from the LFI vulnearbility, simply copy the URL into the tool as the parameter and logpoisoner will attempt to poison the log file for code execution.